Publications

 2025

-Mao, S. Z. (2025).
+Mao, Simone Zhenting.
+(2025).
 Navigating Epistemic Gaps and Ethical Risks in AI Alignment: A Pluralistic Approach to Human Values.
 International Conference on Large-Scale AI Risks: Control, Governance, and Ethics, KU Leuven, Leuven, Belgium.
 [Peer Reviewed, Conference Paper]

-Mao, S. Z. (2025).
+Mao, Simone Zhenting.
+(2025).
 The Multipolar World Ahead: Reinventing World Order in an Era of Uncertainty.
 54th St. Gallen Symposium, St. Gallen, Switzerland.
 Recognized as “Leader of Tomorrow” among the top 100 contributions to the 54th St. Gallen Symposium Global Essay Competition.
 [Essay Competition, Conference Paper]

-Mao, S. Z. (2025).
+Mao, Simone Zhenting.
+(2025).
 Justice-Oriented Ethical Impact Assessment for AI: Institutionalizing Cultural Diversity in Global AI Governance.
 The 3rd UNESCO Global Forum on the Ethics of AI, Bangkok, Thailand.
 [Working Paper, Peer Reviewed, Conference Paper]

-Mao, S. Z. (2025).
+Mao, Simone Zhenting.
+(2025).
 Intrinsic or Extrinsic to Canadian Identity?
 National Cohesion through Identity Boundaries amid U.S. Pressures and Deglobalization.
 The 8th Metropolis Identities conference: Reaffirming Canada: Confronting Challenges to Unity, Diversity and Identities.
 Resetting Canada’s Immigration Plan and Program for a New Era.
 Saskatoon, Canada.
 [Peer Reviewed, Conference Presentation]

-Mao, S. Z. (2025).
-Inequality-Driven Stagnation and Worker Power in Canada: Why Canada’s Low Growth Is a Structural Distributional Trap.
-Perspectives: A Canadian Journal of Political Economy and Social Democracy (Issue 4).
+Mao, Simone Zhenting.
+(2025).
+From Stagnation to Inclusive Growth: How Income Inequality and Distributional Imbalances Stall Economic Growth in Canada.
+Perspectives: A Canadian Journal of Political Economy and Social Democracy (Issue 4, Summer). pp. 52-87.
 Broadbent Institute.
 [Peer Reviewed, Journal Article]

 2024

-Mao, S. Z. (2024).
+Mao, Simone Zhenting.
+(2024).
 Unity in Diversity: Policies, Practices, and Challenges of Multiculturalism in Canada.
 Presented at Harvard University.
 [Working paper, to be submitted for publication]

 2023